 Elevation: 10,635 ft

-Climbing and access information for this peak is found on pages 160 and 161.
+Climbing and access information for this peak is on Pages 160-161 of the book.
 The book has three routes listed, Southwest Couloir, Northeast Face and Southeast Slopes.
 Below you will find a route description for the North Couloir.

 Williiams Peak is part of the spectacular backdrop to Stanley, Idaho.
-The peaks is steep on all sides and between its steep walls and relentless talus climbing is difficult.
+The peak is steep on all sides and, between its steep walls, the relentless talus climbing is difficult.
+USGS Stanley Lake

 North Couloir, Grade III, Class 5

-The pyramid-like North Face of Williams Peak towers over the Sawtooth Valley and provides a stunning backdrop for the tiny town of Stanley Idaho.
-Its summit is often cloaked with a veil of early morning clouds, which gives the peak an unapproachable look.
-While the mountain’s South Face and major ridgelines provides adventurous scrambles it is the steep and fluted North Face that offers the peak’s classic alpine climb.
-The 1,100’ North Couloir carves a sinewy line up the shadowy North Face of Williams Peak.
-Nine Pitches of steep climbing that often inspires the “elevator shaft” feeling, carriers climbers up snow, moderate ice and friable rock.
+The pyramid-like North Face of Williams Peak towers over the Sawtooth Valley and provides a stunning backdrop for the tiny town of Stanley, Idaho.
+Its summit is often cloaked with a veil of early-morning clouds, which gives the peak an unapproachable look.
+While the mountain’s South Face and major ridgelines provides adventurous scrambles, it is the steep and fluted North Face that offers the peak’s classic alpine climb.
+The 1,100-foot North Couloir carves a sinewy line up the shadowy North Face of Williams Peak.
+9 pitches of steep climbing that often inspires the “elevator shaft” feeling, carries climbers up snow, moderate ice and friable rock.
 Challenging climbing, good exposure and sweeping views from the summit make this one of the Sawtooth’s best alpine climbs.

 Mountain Range: Sawtooth Range

 - Season: Spring